8bitmcu/Prusa_MK3k/README.md

 The power supply on my machine crapped out pretty early after installing Klipper.
 Likely unrelated, but I decided to upgrade to a bigger [Meanwell 350w](https://s.click.aliexpress.com/e/_oExWxLh) unit just in case.
 The 350w power supply now powers the Pi4, LED lights and my MMU.

+### BTT MMB Cubic 1.0 with 6028 blower

+I'm using the [BTT MMB Cubic](https://s.click.aliexpress.com/e/_omvtHcw) expansion board to drive 3 fans with Klipper.
+A 50mm fan for the Raspberry Pi, a 40mm fan for the electronics enclosure and a [6028](https://s.click.aliexpress.com/e/_ooHfhSW) part cooling fan

 ### KMMP Power-off Module

 This [Melllow Fly KMMP](https://s.click.aliexpress.com/e/_oBRjS79) module converts the 24v into 5v that the Pi needs and also doubles a safety power down for the raspberry pi.